mlockett42/toy-robot/Readme.md

 I used Strong Inject as a dependency inject framework because that is my go to choice in Dotnet land because of performance.
 I used a Dependency Injection framework to make writing unit tests viable.

+I ran dotnet format on the code.
+I am suspicous I didn't format everything as it only found one issue.